What is the employer looking for?

 the employer•s perfect candidate.
 When you submit your application, the statement will

-than any other parts of the form that you ll in, such as de
+be more important than any other parts of the form that you ll in, such as details of your

 highest totals will then be shortlisted for interview.